haslab/Electrum/README.md

 # Electrum

-This extension to the Alloy Analyzer by the [High-Assurance Software Laboratory](http://haslab.di.uminho.pt) provides an analyzer for Electrum models, a temporal extension to the Alloy modeling language.
+This extension to the Alloy Analyzer by the [Institute for Systems and Computer Engineering, Technology and Science](https://www.inesctec.pt/en) and the [French Aerospace Lab](https://www.onera.fr/en) provides an analyzer for Electrum models, a temporal extension to the Alloy modeling language.

 [Alloy](http://alloy.mit.edu/) is a simple structural modeling language based on first-order logic developed at the [Software Design Group](http://sdg.csail.mit.edu/).
 Its Analyzer can generate instances of invariants, simulate the execution of operations, and check user-specified properties of a model.